noodlehaus/dispatch/README.md

 // specify your default layout file (found within views) config('views.layout', 'layout');

-// salt to use for encrypting your cookies config('cookies.secret', 'some-secret-token');

 // cookie name to use for flash messages config('cookies.flash', '_F');